enterprise-oss/osso-docs/docs/overview.md

 Osso provides an open-source microservice for authenticating users against SAML-based Identity Providers.

-You deploy your own instance of Osso and use it to onboard enterprise accounts using the Admin UI, which allows your team members or to onbaord enterprise accounts by setting up an Identity Provider.
+You deploy your own instance of Osso and use it to onboard enterprise accounts using the Admin UI, which allows your team members or customers to set up a SAML-based Identity Provider.

-You can also setup the Admin UI to allow enterprise customers to configure their own Identity Provider for your application.
+Then consume your Osso microservice's OAuth server in your own application to begin signing SAML-based users into your application.
+Send users who want to sign in via SAML to your Osso instance as part of an OAuth 2.0 authorization flow and receive a normalized user profile.

-Finally, consume your Osso microservice's OAuth server in your own application to begin signing SAML-based users into your application.
+## Admin UI

 ## Deployment